adammark/Chartlets/README.md

 # Chartlets - Tiny charts for tablet and mobile web apps

 Chartlets are tiny charts without grids or legends, like [Sparklines][1].
-They're good at conveying simple relationships or trends, especially when space is scarce.
+They're perfect for conveying simple relationships or trends, especially when space is scarce.

 See examples and documentation at [chartlets.com][2].